portworx/pxc/docs/usage/px.md

-      --config string     config file (default is $HOME/.px/config.yml) --context string    Force context name for the command -l, --selector string   Comma separated label selector of the form 'key=value,key=value' --show-labels       Show labels in the last column of the output -h, --help              help for px
+      --config string     config file (default is $HOME/.px/config.yml) --context string    Force context name for the command -l, --selector string   Comma separated label selector of the form 'key=value,key=value' -h, --help              help for px
 ```